tigerhead/flightdelayvisual/README.md

 From one of my friends:

 I can see more green dots on West side and more orange and red dot on North and East part but it took me a while to figure it out.
 I wish that I could have more leading clue.

+From Charlie in the forum:

+There's a little over-plotting on the airports, which can make them difficult to distinguish.

 ## References: